 2. Find A Good Local Yoga Studio With A Gentle Practice Or Do Yoga At The Nursing Home

 When it comes to doing yoga, seniors should go gently and should practice in a supportive yoga group.
-There are some yoga classes at nursing homes these days.
-And there are also specific yoga groups for seniors.
+There are some classes at nursing homes these days.
+And there are also specific classes of group yoga for seniors.

 The important thing is to go gently.

 Going gently reduces the chance of injury.
-It is also better for the mind to slow down and be more conscious when practicing yoga.
+It is also better for the mind to slow down and be more conscious when practicing.

 3: Use Props